 Sara Schnadt served as the original designer and community coordinator.
 Ryan Pitts and Ian Dees were the primary software development team.
 Joe Germuska served as project manager and wrangler, and, with John Keefe, contributed to project design and planning.

 Since the development of the initial site, additional contributions of code and/or documentation have been made by Avriana Allen, Durell Gill, Cathy He, Kristen Li, Joon Park, Tushar Samant, and Sumin Woo.
+Routine maintenance and support are provided by Joe Germuska.
 Ian Dees has donated a substantial amount of his time each year to update Census Reporter with new ACS releases.

 Support for our 2020 Decennial Census features was provided by the Google News Initiative.

 We are grateful to the Medill School of Journalism at Northwestern University, home of Knight Lab, which provides in-kind support for some of Census Reporter's ongoing development.
 Most of our server hosting infrastructure is generously provided by the Oregon State University Open Source Lab.
 Thanks also to Mapbox for subsidizing some of our technology costs, and Amazon Web Services for similar support in the past.

 We are especially grateful to the individuals who directly support Census Reporter through contributions via Open Collective.

 If you would like to contact us about anything, please use our UserVoice system.